The Picard group of the compactified universal Jacobian: Independence of the boundary divisors

 If $g-1\leq d <2g-2$, we define $\I_2$ to be equal to the line bundle on $X$ obtained by gluing $N_1\otimes \pi_1^*\O_{\Gamma}(\gamma)$, $M_3$ and $L_2$, which is possible since, by (\ref{restr-M}), we have that $(N_1\otimes \pi_1^*\O_{\Gamma}(\gamma))_{|A}=\O_{\Gamma}(\gamma)=(M_3)_{|S}$ and $(L_2)_{|B}=\O_{\Gamma}=(M_3)_{|\Delta}$.

-\begin{lemma} The line bundles $\I_1$ and $\I_2$ on $X$ are properly balanced of relative degree $d$. \end{lemma} \begin{proof} Since the property of being properly balanced is an open condition and the degree is a deformation invariant, it is enough to check that the restriction of $\I_i$ to the special fiber $f^{-1}(\gamma)$ is a properly balanced line bundle of degree $d$, $i=1,2$.
+\begin{lemma} The line bundles $\I_1$ and $\I_2$ on $X$ are properly balanced of relative degree $d$. \end{lemma} \begin{proof} The proof is straightforward and similar to the one of Lemma \ref{L:bal1}: we leave it to the reader.